mingfang/terraform-provider-k8s/docs/resources/apps_v1_daemon_set.md

 Value is the taint value the toleration matches to.
 If the operator is Exists, the value should be empty, otherwise just a regular string.
 ## topology_spread_constraints

 TopologySpreadConstraints describes how a group of pods ought to spread across topology domains.
 Scheduler will schedule pods in a way which abides by the constraints.
-This field is only honored by clusters that enable the EvenPodsSpread feature.
 All topologySpreadConstraints are ANDed.

 ## label_selector